tberends/knmi-mcp/README.md

 ## Data Sources

-This application uses the KNMI Data Platform API to fetch data from the "Actuele10mindataKNMIstations" dataset, which provides 10-minute interval measurements from all KNMI weather stations in the Netherlands.
+This application uses the KNMI Data Platform API to fetch data from the "10-minute-in-situ-meteorological-observations" dataset, which provides 10-minute interval measurements from all KNMI automatic weather stations in the Netherlands.

 ## Error Handling